asynkron/protoactor-website/hugo/content/docs/why-protoactor.md

 With one thing to learn and admin, with high cohesion and coherent semantics.

 Proto.Actor is a very scalable piece of software; not only in the context of performance, but also in the size of applications it is useful for.
-The core of Proto.Actor, Proto.Actor-Actor, is very small and it can easily be dropped into an existing project where you need asynchronicity and lockless concurrency without hassle.
+The core of Proto.Actor, Proto.Actor-Actor, is very small, and it can easily be dropped into an existing project where you need asynchronicity and lockless concurrency without hassle.

-You can choose to include only the parts of Proto.Actor you need in your application or you can use the whole package with persistence and clustering.
+You can choose to include only the parts of Proto.Actor you need in your application, or you can use the whole package with persistence and clustering.

 ## What's a good use case for Proto.Actor?

 We see Proto.Actor being adopted by many large organizations in a wide range of industries:

 * Investment and Merchant Banking